Vaginectomy: Rectal cancer

-Genital gender affirming surgery
+Genital gender-affirming surgery

 Although there has not been a consensus on the standard treatment for penis construction in transgender men, a vaginectomy is a vital step in many of the various techniques.
 Depending on the reconstructive surgeon and which method is used, the basic outline of the procedure involves taking skin from an area of the body like the forearm or abdomen followed by glans sculpture, vaginectomy, urethral anastomosis, scrotoplasty and finished with a penile prosthesis implantation.
 The ideal outcome of this procedure, as described by the World Professional Association for Transgender Health (WPATH), is to provide an aesthetically appealing penis that enables sexual intercourse and sensitivity.
-Complications do arise from this procedure which may include tissue death, urethral complications, and infection to name a few.
+Complications do arise from this procedure which may include tissue death, urethral complications, and infection.

 Radial Forearm Free Flap (RAFFF) is one of the techniques considered for total phallic construction.
 Developed and performed in 1984, RAFFF consists of three stages and a complete vaginectomy is the second stage of RAFFF.
 The preferred technique is ablation vaginectomy with simultaneous scrotoplasty, which will close the labia majora along the midline.